 - Embedded antimicrobials have proven efficacy.
 There are multiple government and not for profit institutions that develop protocols to demonstrate antimicrobial efficacy.
 Microban adheres to a strict internal standard demanding that at a minimum each product must demonstrate a 90% reduction in bacteria over the use of the article.

 - Embedded antimicrobials are durable.
 In addition to efficacy testing, Microban performs durability testing that is specific to each end product.
 This includes UV exposure, washing, cutting, scuffing, and simulated end use conditions for each polymer type and application.

 - Embedded antimicrobials provide a cleaner between cleanings solution.
-Bioburden on a hospital surface can rebound 2 hours after being disinfected.
+Studies indicate that bioburden on a hospital surface can rebound 2 hours after the surfaces has been disinfected.
 It is not feasible to clean a hospital room every 2 hours and therefore an alternate solution is needed.
-It is the rapid regrowth of the bacterial population that can be cause for concern.
+It is the rapid regrowth of the bacterial population on critical high-touch surfaces that can be cause for concern.
 Embedded antimicrobials offer a means to reduce the microbial load on a surface over time.
-These technologies are not meant to replace typical cleaning and disinfection measures but to supplement cleaning on the patient environment.
+These technologies are not meant to replace typical cleaning and disinfection measures but rather they complement good disinfection and cleaning protocols on the patient environment.
 Embedded antimicrobials allow for surfaces that have reduced microbial burden on the surface between each cleaning.